waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Emergency Switch (20, 11): ON.

 # Current Strategy: Rescue Director
 - Warehouse Search Start: Turn 11000.
-Current Turn: 11027.
+Current Turn: 11028.
-- Method: Defeat Rocket Grunt at (17, 3).
-(Current Battle).
-- Method: Mark ladder at (17, 2) and investigate destination.
+- Method: Defeat Rocket Grunt at (17, 3) to access the ladder at (17, 2).
-- Method: Use Row 3 gap in Col 15 to reach central area (x=9-14).
+- Method: Use Row 3 gap in Col 15 to reach central area (x=9-14) from the eastern corridor.
 - Tactical: Gneiss (Lv41) leads with Earthquake/Rollout; Calcifer (Lv44) counters Grass.

 # Warehouse Observations (Map 3_56)